datacarpentry/astronomy-python/_episodes/01-query.md

-Running this import statement has the effect of creating a [TAP+](http://www.ivoa.net/documents/TAP/) connection; TAP stands for "Table Access Protocol".
-It is a network protocol for sending queries to the database and getting back the results.
+Running this import statement has the effect of creating a [TAP+](http://www.ivoa.net/documents/TAP/) connection; TAP stands for "Table Access Protocol", which is a network protocol for sending queries to the database and getting back the results.

-It looks like it connects to two servers, `gea.esac.esa.int` and `geadata.esac.esa.int`; we don't know why, but possibly one of them is used for metadata and the other for data.

 ## Databases and Tables